jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 If I have to explain what OWASP is on my first day you probably have bigger problems than not being able to find developers, and I will quit on the spot.

-## Your company is located in central Twente
+## Your company has a comfortable commute

-My current commute is roughly 35 minutes, by bicycle.
-I enjoy cycling to work, and I would like to continue to do that in my next job.

- * Enschede or Almelo - No problem
- * Deventer - Did that for seven years, not sure if I want to do that again.
- * Apeldoorn - Already too far
- * Amsterdam - You clearly don't understand traffic conditions in this country if you think this is a good idea
- * Nuremberg, Munich, Dublin, Toronto, etc - Hell no.
+My current commute is roughly 1 hour, half of which is by train.
+I live in central Twente, and I use my commute to write fantasy novels.
+My next job should both enable me to keep doing this, but at the same time be close enough that I actually get to see my family.
+In practice this means that unless you're located close to the train station in either Deventer or Zwolle then I'm probably not interested.

+### We have a job in Amsterdam

+That's great!
+Go bother somebody else!

+### We have a job in Bavaria

+Which is seven hours from where I live, so fuck no.

+### We have a job in Vancouver

+Which is on the wrong side of the Atlantic for me.

 ### What if we help you relocate?

 I am not interested in relocating.
 There are several reasons for this, none of which are your business.
 All you need to know is it's not going to happen.

 ## Your company's activities do not clash with my ethics